allenai/ike/README.md

 [Live Demo](http://ike.allenai.org/)

 ## Run Locally
+1. Install Postgres SQL locally and create a database for use by IKE.
+IKE needs this to store the tables you create.
+2. Modify the `Tablestore` key value setting in the [IKE config] (https://github.com/allenai/ike/blob/master/src/main/resources/application.conf) with appropriate database JDBC URL and credentials.
-1. Run `sbt`
+3. Run `sbt`.
-2. Enter the `reStart` command
+4. Enter the `reStart` command.
-3. Open http://localhost:8080 in a browser
+5. Open http://localhost:8080 in a browser.

 The webapp will download some large files from the [datastore](https://github.com/allenai/datastore) upon first request.
 This could take several minutes.
 You will see a series of messages that look like the following: